-- 3. Competitors must be in good standing with BCB, their respective Association, and an affiliated club during the year of the event. - 4.
-Competitors must not have competed in the Canadian Mixed Pairs Championships or the Canadian Senior Triples Championships in the same calendar year. - 5.
+- 2. All competitors will be representatives of their respective province and will have earned the right to represent their province as determined by their respective provincial association, be it through a provincial playdown process or otherwise. - a.
+The previous year's champion will be guaranteed one place.
+Should the reigning champion decline to participate or be otherwise unavailable, the silver medal winner from the previous year (followed by the bronze medal winner if necessary) shall be invited to compete in the tournament.
+In the event that none of the medal winners accept the invitation to join the championships the place shall be filled in accordance with the Alternate Entry Provisions Policy. - 3.
+Competitors must be in good standing with BCB, their respective Association, and an affiliated club during the year of the event. - 4.
 All competitors must meet the residency requirements identified in the Residency Eligibility Policy.
 In addition, all competitors must meet the following requirements: - a.
-Competitors must not have previously represented another country at an international bowls competition; or if so, make a written declaration that he/she intends to exclusively represent Canada at future international bowls competitions if so qualified or selected. - b.
-Players must be a Canadian citizen or possess a Canadian Permanent Resident Card and meet the regulations of the international bowls authority having jurisdiction over the event (World Bowls Champion of Champions). - c.
+Competitors must not have previously represented another country at an international bowls competition; or if so, make a written declaration that he/she intends to exclusively represent Canada at future international bowls competitions if so qualified or selected. - Players must be a Canadian citizen or possess a Canadian Permanent Resident Card and meet the regulations of the international bowls authority having jurisdiction over the event (World Bowls - World Cup). - c.
 Players must be prepared to formalize selection or entry by signing a BCB Athlete Agreement and fulfill obligations contained therein. - d.
-All players entering the competition must declare their agreement to playing in the next World Bowls Champion of Champions event.
-Failure to meet that agreement may result in disqualification from future Canadian Championships as determined by the BCB Board.
+All players entering the competition must declare their agreement to playing in the next World Bowls World Cup event.
+Failure to meet that agreement may result in disqualification from future Canadian Championships as determined by the BCB Board. - 5.
+Each provincial association will be allocated the following number of entries in the event: